How Will Inflation Impact Commercial Real Estate?

 The Fed will attempt to temper inflation through adjustments in interest rates and reduced bond purchases.
 However, Fed Chairman Powell has acknowledged that our high consumer prices will continue well into summer 2022, and investment group Goldman Sachs is projecting that inflation will get worse before conditions begin to improve.
 But for those who currently hold commercial real estate and those who are considering adding property to their investment portfolios, our current economy could provide opportunity.

 This is part one of a two-part series examining the impact of inflation on commercial real estate.
+Read part two here about how inflation could influence the workplace.

 Content and strategies shared on NAIOP blog posts are intended to provide information and insights to industry practitioners and do not constitute advice or recommendations.
 NAIOP and its presenters disclaim any liability for actions taken as a result of these blog posts.